Completing a Pre-Revenue Startup Valuation? Here Are a Few Tips on How to Do It

 Risk Factor Summation Method

-The Risk Factor Summation Method combines elements from the Berkus Method and the Scorecard Method to deliver a more granular estimation that focuses on risk.
-This method assesses the following risk factors:
+Our third recommendation for how to value a pre-revenue startup is the Risk Factor Summation Model.
+This model combines elements from the Berkus Method and the Scorecard Method to deliver a more granular estimation that focuses on risk.
+The method assesses the following risk factors:

 Each area of risk above is scored as follows: